Fliplet/fliplet-cli/docs/Data-integration-service.md

 - `update` (**default**) will keep remote entries that are not found in the local dataset
 - `replace` will delete remote entries when they don't exist in the local dataset

+<p class="warning"><strong>Version 1.7.1 required:</strong> Please note that this feature does require the version 1.7.1 or newer of Fliplet Agent to work.</p>

 ### YAML

 ```yaml